Things are changing.

 And where is analog?
 No one cares.

 And why would they?
-A single individual can build a viable recording studio for $500.
+A single individual can now build a viable recording studio for $500.

 Affordable digital recording equipment busted down the doors and evaporated the threshold of music recording.